Palace of Holyroodhouse history: Timeline, key events, and evolution

 Holyrood Palace History

-Frequently Asked Questions about Palace of Holyroodhouse history
+Frequently asked questions about Palace of Holyroodhouse history

 Holyroodhouse started as a 12th-century abbey, and the palace itself took shape in the 16th century.
 It’s been a symbol of Scottish royalty for over 500 years!